 Rebecca grew up in the Bay Area and earned a B.A. in Political Communications from the George Washington University in Washington, D.C.
 She began her career in government and politics and later transitioned to the nonprofit world.
 Prior to joining Breakthrough in 2016, Rebecca led the Children’s Fund of San Mateo County.
-In her free time, Rebecca enjoys spending time with her family, including her two young daughters.
+In her free time, Rebecca enjoys spending time with her family, including her three young daughters.